What makes my credit good or bad?

 People hire credit repair companies to help them investigate mistakes on their credit reports.
-But credit repair companies can’t remove negative information that’s accurate and timely from your credit report.
+But credit repair companies can’t remove negative information that’s accurate and current from your credit report.

 Is using a credit repair company a good idea?

-Anything a credit repair company can do legally, you can do for yourself at little or no cost.
-Only time and a plan to repay debt will fix your credit.
-You can improve your credit by showing over time that you can pay your debts on time.
+Anything a credit repair company can do legally, you'll be able to do for yourself for little or no cost.
+The best way to improve your credit is to show over time that you pay your debts on time.

 Are there rules for credit repair companies?

 It’s illegal for credit repair companies to lie about what they can do for you, or charge you before they help you.
-Credit repair companies also must explain your legal rights in a written contract that also details the services they’ll perform, your three day right to cancel without any charge (and give you a written cancellation form), how long it will take to get results, the total cost you’ll pay, and any results they guarantee.
+Credit repair companies must also explain your legal rights in a written contract that details

 How do I know if I’m dealing with a credit repair scam?